Carrie Jacobs-Bond: Personal life and death

 During Jacobs' short-lived first marriage to Edward Smith J. Smith of Janesville, at age 18, her only child, Frederick Jacobs Smith, was born on July 23, 1882.
 This marriage ended in divorce in 1887.

 Her second marriage in 1888 was to her childhood sweetheart, physician Frank Lewis Bond of Johnstown, Wisconsin.
 They lived in Iron River, Michigan, where she was a homemaker and supplemented the family income with painted ceramics, piano lessons, and her musical compositions.
 She lived among miners and loggers for several years and when the economy of the iron mining area collapsed, Frank had no money.
 Struck by a child's snowball, Dr. Bond fell on the ice, and died five days later from crushed ribs in 1895.
 She was left with debts too large to be covered by the $4,000 in proceeds of his life insurance, and she returned to Janesville.
 Selling ceramics, running a rooming house, and writing songs did not produce enough money to pay her bills.
 She slowly sold off their furniture and ate only once per day.

 After achieving some success with her composing, Jacobs-Bond moved with her son to Chicago to be closer to music publishers.
 For several years while living in Chicago, most of her songs never made the transition from manuscript to being published, so she had to raise money by singing them at social gathering and concerts.
 Soon she found that people enjoyed her simple and lyrical music.
 Her lyrics and music exemplified sentimentality, which was intensely popular at that time.
-Because Jacobs-Bond's attempts to have her music published were repeatedly turned down by the male-dominated music industry of the day, in 1896 she resorted to establishing her own sheet music publishing company.
+Since Jacobs-Bond's attempts to have her music published were repeatedly turned down by the male-dominated music industry of the day, in 1896 she resorted to establishing her own sheet music publishing company.
 As a result, she was one of very few women in the industry, and perhaps the only one, to own every word of every song she wrote.
 Her publishing company changed location eight times, finally settling in Hollywood, California, which is where she and her son moved to in the early 1920s to help ease the pains of her rheumatism, where she continued performing and publishing.

 She named her home there "The End of the Road" (also the title of her 1940 book).
 She was an early supporter of the Theatre Arts Alliance, which created the Hollywood Bowl near her home.
 Jacobs-Bond died in her Hollywood home of a cerebral hemorrhage on December 28, 1946, at the age of 85.
 She is buried in the "Court of Honor" at Forest Lawn Memorial Park Cemetery in Glendale, California.

 Poetry and art

-Carrie Jacobs-Bond also published books of children's poetry and an autobiography.
+Jacobs-Bond also published books of children's poetry and an autobiography.
 Her autobiography The Roads of Melody was published in 1927.
 She drew the artwork for her sheet music covers.
 The wild rose, her trademark artwork, appears on many of her publications.